 The county of Staffordshire is located some 160 miles to the north-west of London, a stone's throw from Manchester and to the north of Birmingham.
 Frequent services connect London to Staffordshire.
-The quickest option is the Virgin Trains service from London Euston.
+The quickest option is an Avanti West Coast service from London Euston.
 The direct train from Euston takes just 1h 35m to Stoke-on-Trent where you can connect to other Staffordshire destinations.
 During the week, approximately two trains an hour connect London to Stoke-on Trent.
-Virgin Trains also operates a direct service to Stafford with a journey time of 1h 17m.
+Avanti West Coast also operates a direct service to Stafford with a journey time of 1h 17m.

 The main train station in Staffordshire is Stoke-on-Trent railway station.
 Check out live arrivals and station facilities for Stoke-on-Trent railway station.

 The primary operator of trains to Staffordshire is Avanti West Coast.
 You can also catch Northern and CrossCountry services to Staffordshire.

 It's easy to bag cheap train tickets to Staffordshire.
 We'd recommend using a Railcard, buying your ticket in advance or travelling during Off-Peak hours if you can.
 Read our cheap train tickets guide to find out more.

 There are frequent daily services to Staffordshire, although there may be fewer services on weekends and bank holidays.
 Check our live train times for up-to-date information on trains to Staffordshire.